Kroc/pling-z80/docs/pling!.md

     ;
     echo !                  # prints "4"

 You can also take a list and iterate over it.
-The `each` function takes a list as a parameter (or, with `!`, the stack) and calls a function / lambda for each value in the list, automatically pointing the data parameter at the popped value.
+The `each` function takes a list as a parameter (or, with `!`, the stack) and calls a function / lambda for each word in the list, automatically pointing the data parameter at the popped word.

     [ 1 2 3 ]
     each ! : echo ! ;           # prints "1", "2", "3"